nicotsou/nicotsou.com/content/blog/tltr-typescript-modules/index.md

 For example, when we’re implementing a React component similar to the one above, it’s common to use the default export for the component itself, having in mind that there’s going to be a single component per file.
 We normally export other elements (such as helper functions, types etc.) with named exports.

 ![A retro car](images/retro-car.jpg)
-_The concept of modules is similar to how apart from multiple smaller components.
+_The concept of modules is similar to how cars apart from multiple smaller components.
 Credit: [Daniel Salgado](https://unsplash.com/@danielsalgado)_

 ## Import statements for Pros